-Figure 3 the statistical distribution of the gap between particles of three aggregates, (a) AgNPs aggregate, (b) silver clusters aggregate and (c) Ag loop aggregate.
+Figure 3.
+The statistical distribution of the gap between particles of three aggregates, (a) AgNPs aggregate, (b) silver clusters aggregate and (c) Ag loop aggregate.

-3.3 Optimization of the aggregate kind for the SERS activity
+3.3 Optimization of the Aggregate Kind for the SERS Activity

-From figure 5 (a, b, c), it is observed that the bare PSi samples show very small Raman signal with Cy3 dye for the 10^{-4} M. Whereas, the enhancement and localized surface Plasmon resonance (LSPR) dependency in the form of Ag aggregation is demonstrated in Figure 6.
-The figure reveals the SERS of low concentration which is of about 10^{-7} M Cy3 dye adsorbed on the three substrates (AgNPs aggregate/p-PSi, Ag cluster aggregate/n1-PSi and Ag loop aggregate/n2-PSi).
-It is clearly shown in this figure that the SERS enhancement was greatest for AgNPs aggregate/p-PSi substrate, which has the smallest inter-particle gap size.
-The SERS enhancement was weakest for Ag loop aggregate/n2-PSi substrate, which has the smallest inter-particle gap size.
+From Figure 5(a), 5(b) and 5(c), it is observed that the bare PSi samples show very small Raman signal with Cy3 dye for the 10-4 M. Whereas, the enhancement and Localized Surface Plasmon resonance (LSPR) dependency in the form of Ag aggregation is demonstrated in Figure 6.
+The figure reveals the SERS of low concentration which is of about 10^{-7} M Cv3 dye adsorbed on the three substrates (AgNPs aggregate/p-PSi, Ag cluster $aggregate/n_1$ -PSi and Ag loop aggregate/ n_2 -PSi).
+It is clearly shown in this Figure 6 that the SERS enhancement was greatest for AgNPs aggregate/p-PSi substrate, which has the smallest inter-particle gap size.
+The SERS enhancement was weakest for Ag loop $aggregate/n_2$ -PSi substrate, which has the largest interparticle gap size.
 This behavior could be ascribed to the coupling of LSPR within two or more very close nanoparticles that yield a huge intensity of the electromagnetic field.
-Thus, the SERS intensity may be stronger for adsorbed molecules on substrate covered with aggregated nanoparticles) [14].
-Hence, the difference in performance of the three SERS substrates is due to the presence of hot spots which define the distance between two or more closely spaced interacting metallic particles or particles with sharp nanoscaled corners and edges where strong enhancement of the electromagnetic field is existing [12].
-In our experiment, we suppose that aggregation has an effect on the density of the hot spots.
-The morphology of the AgNPs aggregate/p-PSi substrate exhibits closely-packed nanoparticles covering all the substrate surface, while the morphology of the Ag cluster aggregate/n1-PSi shows Ag is clustered with edge.
-These clusters are far from each other, but the morphology of the Ag loop aggregate/n2-PSi substrate shows that the Ag aggregate surrounded the walls, i.e only walls were covered with silver but pores were not.
-This means that the AgNPs aggregate/p-PSi substrate has the highest hot spots density, while the Ag loop aggregate/n2-PSi substrate has the lowest hot spots density.
+Thus, the SERS intensity may be stronger for adsorbed molecules on substrate covered with aggregated nanoparticles.
+It is found that the great enhancement was attributed to only few particles (hot nanoparticles) [14].
+Hence, the difference in performance of the three SERS substrates is due to the presence of hot spots which define the distance between two or more closely spaced interacting metallic particles or particles with sharp nanoscaled corners and edges where strong enhancement of the existing electromagnetic field [12].
+In this experiment, suppose that aggregation has an effect on the density of the hot spots.
+The morphology of the AgNPs aggregate/p-PSi substrate exhibits closely-packed nanoparticles covering all the substrate surface, while the morphology of the Ag cluster $aggregate/n_1$ -PSi shows Ag is clustered with edge.
+These clusters are far from each other but the morphology of the Ag loop aggregate $/n_2$ -PSi substrate shows that the Ag aggregate surrounded the walls, i.e only walls were covered with silver but pores were not.
+This means that the AgNPs aggregate/p-PSi substrate has the highest hot spots density, while the Ag loop aggregate $/n_2$ -PSi substrate has the lowest hot spots density.

-Figure 4 Raman spectra of $10^{-4}M$ Cy3 dye adsorped on The bare PSi samples, (a)p-PSi,(b) n_1 -PSi and (c) n_2 -PSi.
+Figure 4.
+Raman spectra of 10^{-4} M Cy3 dye adsorped on The bare PSi samples, (a)p-PSi,(b) n1-PSi and (c) n2-PSi.

-Figure 5 SERS spectra of $10^{-7}M$ Cy3 dye adsorped on the three substrates, (a)AgNPs aggregate/p-PSi, (b) Ag cluster aggregate/n1-PSi and (c)Ag loop aggregate/n2-PSi.
+Figure 5.
+SERS spectra of 10-7M Cy3 dye adsorped on the three substrates, (a)AgNPs aggregate/p-PSi, (b) Ag cluster aggregate/n1-PSi and (c)Ag loop aggregate/n2-PSi.